 It’s the perfect child-friendly gluten free recipe.
 To top it off, I’ve even included an egg-free, easily-made-vegan version which I tried and was really pleased with!

-Making gluten free fairy cakes
+A plate of gluten free fairy cakes with rainbow sprinkles.

 So how do you make gluten free fairy cakes?
 Don’t worry, it’s very simple – probably one of the easiest gluten free baking recipes out there!

 No eggs?
 No problem!
-I also tried-and-tested a gluten free, egg free fairy cake recipe – which you could easily make dairy free and vegan as well!
+I also tried-and-tested a gluten free, egg-free fairy cake recipe – which you could easily make dairy free and vegan as well!

 The basic recipe is exactly the same as the gluten free fairy cakes, just with a few adjustments.